texstudio-org/texstudio/utilities/manual/source/editing.md

 Once they connect to any of those files, TeXstudio gets notified.
 If the file is open in your TeXstudio, their cursor will appear as a blue cursor.
 Any changes will directly appear in your file as well.
 So will your cursor position and changes appear in their editor.

-Once the connection is closed ("Tools/Disconnect from collaboration" or TeXstudio is closed), the changes will not be synchronized any more and neither their nor your changes are exchanged.
+Once the connection is closed ("Tools/Disconnect from collaboration" or TeXstudio is closed), the changes will not be synchronized any more and neither their changes nor yours are exchanged.

 ### Joining collaboration

 In order to join another user for collaboration, an access code is needed.
-If that has been communicated, connect to the other user with "Tools/Connect to other user for collaboration".
+If that has been communicated, connect to the host user with "Tools/Connect to other user for collaboration".

 TeXstudio asks for the access code and connects to the other user.
 If that was successful, the status panel (see [above](#inviting-collaborators)) will turn green.